 UNFPA will use the mobile hospital for surgery, deliveries, C-sections and other needed healthcare in the refugee camps.
 The hospitainer contains a delivery room, recovery area, scrubbing area and an operation theatre.
 Technical installations are all integrated in the unit.
 For the waiting area, foldable covers with benches are included.
-Hospitainer will also provide medicines and all essential equipment like an ultrasound machine, sterilizer, incubator and vacuum aspiration.
+Hospitainer will also provide medicine and all essential equipment like an ultrasound machine, sterilizer, incubator and vacuum aspiration.
 It is self-sufficient; a generator, electrical system, water tank and filtration are also included.
-Also lab equipment, like a blood analyser and urine analyser, is included in the unit.
+Lab equipment, like a blood analyser and urine analyser, is also included in the unit.

 Privacy in camps

-The robust characteristics of the container do not only provide a very sustainable solution, in crowded areas like a refugee camp, it also provides the much needed safe haven and privacy for women who are treated, give birth or have experienced sexual violence.
+The robust characteristics of the container provide a very sustainable solution in crowded areas like a refugee camp.
+It also provides a much needed safe haven and privacy for women so they can receive treatment, give birth or recover from gender-based violence.